David J. Apple had a vision to improve IOL technology; cataract surgical techniques and patient care throughout the world.

-I feel proud to say I belong to the Apple Korps, as he liked to call the group of his research fellows.
-In the early 1990s I worked with David in Charleston at the Medical University of South Carolina.
+I feel proud to say I belong to the Apple Korps, as David liked to call the group of his research fellows.
+In the early 1990s I worked with him in Charleston at the Medical University of South Carolina.
 He became my scientific father: a mentor who has shown me how to do research in this area.
-Even David’s health problems did not stop his vision, his motivation, and his wisdom; indeed perhaps these characteristics delayed and defeated his illness.
+Even David’s poor health did not stop him pursuing his vision, alter his motivation or diminish his wisdom; indeed perhaps these characteristics delayed and defeated his illness.
 I owe him so much and ophthalmology has benefited from his numerous contributions.

-At the time of his death, David’s laboratory was located in Sullivan’s Island, South Carolina.
-He died in August 2011 and later that autumn I met with Ann Apple and sought her permission to perpetuate David’s work at a more international level and within a university, by re-locating it to Heidelberg.
-In spring of 2012 we moved his Lab to our University Eye Department.
-Through the summer we unboxed the crates and started to file and log the laboratory samples and archives.
+At the time of his death, David’s laboratory was in Sullivan’s Island, South Carolina.
+He died in August 2011 and that autumn I met with Ann Apple and sought her permission to perpetuate David’s work at a more international level and within a university, by re-locating it to Heidelberg.
+She kindly agreed.
+In the spring of 2012 we shipped it to Germany.
+That summer the crates were unboxed in the University Eye Department.
+The move from Charleston is accomplished.
+Now, in 2015, Heidelberg has a thriving international laboratory for research on intraocular devices: continuing and extending the research that David initiated.

 - German Cancer Research Center